Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 Lisa has been developing her skills as a teaching artist through her long standing work with youth and believes it is vital for young minds curiosity to be sparked by exploring various abilities and interests.
 She has been an assistant teaching artist at Arts Corps for the past year and recently started teaching classes of her own through Allied Arts of Whatcom County.
 She has also worked with art related non-profits in an administrative capacity and hopes to develop both her interests in teaching as well as be involved with the broader conversation of policy, implementation, and equality of arts education.

-Portfolio Advisor: JoLynn Edwards.
+Portfolio Advisor: Rebecca Aanerud.
 Capstone Advisor: Amy Lambert.
 Research interests: Social justice and empowerment through arts education, education policy in relation to the arts, social entrepreneurship, arts leadership, curriculum development and learning through the arts.
 Academic background: Western Washington University; degree in Interdisciplinary Studies, minor in American Indian Cultural Studies.

 Joyce is a Kenyan and has for many years worked with non-profit organizations in her country.
 Her recent position was Country Manager with Save the Children Sweden.
 She moved to America in November 2012 and is very excited that she will be able to learn and share with others of diverse cultural backgrounds.
 She enjoys traveling, reading and supporting vulnerable groups.